Work and Pensions

 I welcome my hon.
 Friend’s comments about the national living wage and young people.
 On what evidence has she based the decision not to extend that down to 18, or is she perhaps considering providing the national living wage to those who are younger but still able to provide a great deal to employers in the workplace?

 Well-paid, secure work is a good route out of poverty, yet far too many young people—11%—are not in education, employment and training under this Government; or they are in low-paid jobs and on zero-hours contracts.
 Will the Minister press the Chancellor to set the national living wage at the same rate for all young people in work, as Labour has committed to do—£10 an hour in 2020?

-Everybody in this Chamber speaking up for our young people do all our communities a great service.
+Everybody in this Chamber speaking up for our young people does all our communities a great service.
 We need a mixture of chances and opportunities for young people, including through mentoring.
 I am particularly interested in the work that we do with schools around engagement with jobcentres.
 [Interruption.]
 It is not all about money; it is also about skills and opportunities.
 I hear the hon.
 Gentleman, as do many colleagues, and I hope the Treasury will too.

 State Pension: Women